 Then in 1999 I got a commission from National Geographic to produce a one hour special about Tornado Chasing.

-In the past year alone I have consulted on major projects for New York museums, worked with the military, provided stock footage to over 30 different clients, produced corporate videos and filmed for the BBC, Sky, NBC and Discovery.
-In between all this I have run workshops on various cameras and 3D production for Sony, equipment dealers and the VI academy.
+In between all this I have become well know for my website XDCAM-USER.COM and I am a Sony ambassador.
+I run workshops on various cameras and filming techniques for Sony, equipment dealers and film schools all around the world.
 When I started out as a cameraman I found it very difficult to learn about how to set up cameras.
 In some respects this is seen as a bit of a dark art, not because it’s technically difficult, but because it is very subjective.
 Over the years I have learnt a vast amount about cameras, filming techniques and related equipment.
 Now I wish to share some of that knowledge and encourage others to delve into their cameras menus and et the most from what for many people is a considerable investment.

 The Sony Connection: First let me say that I am not an employee of Sony.
 I have been using Sony cameras since the 80’s and they have always served me well.
 I have also used and owned cameras from Arri, Red, Panasonic, JVC and many others.
 Over the years I have gained a great deal of experience with these cameras.
 With my engineering background I am not afraid of trying new settings and tweaking my cameras and equipment for the best results.
 For many years I have written about my settings and methods in magazines, in forums and on blogs.